SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 }
 ```

-In this case the offset of the second field will give us the size of a struct.
+In this case, the offset of the second field will give us the size of a struct.

 ```csharp
 public static int GetSizeOfValueType(Type type)